tashirosota/ex-r_enum/README.md

 # REnum

-**WIP**

-Extensions for Enumerable modules inspired by Ruby and Rails.ActiveSupport.
+Extensions for and aliases Enumerable modules inspired by Ruby and Rails.ActiveSupport.
 It also provides full support for native functions through metaprogramming.

 ## Installation